NCSGgroup/SaGEA/README.md

 ### Low-degrees replacement

+Due to the presumed Earth mass conservation and the on-orbit measuring mode, GRACE(-FO) has no ability to obtain the degree-0 and -1 terms of the gravity field (Wu et al., 2012).
+In addition, another major component, C20, is often not well observed, leading to the common practice of replacing their values with those obtained by Satellite laser ranging (SLR), which has long been relied upon for measuring changes in Earth’s dynamic oblateness (i.e., C20, see Cheng & Ries, 2017).
+Besides, it was further found by Loomis et al. (2020) that, the C30 coefficient, is also observed by GRACE/GRACE-FO when either mission is operating without two fully functional accelerometers.
+Therefore, recommendations are also made to replace C30 with that of SLR.

+SaGEA toolbox contains the following option to replace the low-degree terms of the gravity field:

+- degree-1 terms given by Sun & Ditmar (2016).
+- C20 terms given by Cheng & Ries (2017) and Loomis et al. (2020).
+- C30 terms given by Loomis et al. (2020).

 ### Filtering spherical harmonic coefficients

 Due to the existence of high-order noise and correlation error in the GRACE solutions, filtering is a necessary step before apply it on some scientific studies (Wahr et al., 2006).
 The most usd GRACE filter, isotropic Gaussian filter, was first suggested and applied by Wahr et al. (1998).
-Other filters based on different principles were raised then like empirical decorrelation filtering (EDF) raised by Wahr et al. (2006),
+Other filters based on different principles were raised then like empirical decorrelation filtering (EDF) raised by Swenson & Wahr (2006),
 DDK filter by Kusche (2007), etc.
 Among them, EDF was also improved and used by scholars since its initial proposal (Duan et al., 2009).
 SaGEA toolbox contains the following filtering methods:

-- Different types of EDFs.
+- Types of EDFs (Swenson & Wahr, 2006; Chen et al., 2007; Duan et al., 2009).
-- Isotropic Gaussian filter.
+- Isotropic Gaussian filter (Wahr et al., 1998).
 - Non-isotropic Gaussian fielter by Han et al. (2005).
 - Fan filter by Zhang et al. (2009).
 - DDK filter by Kusche et al. (2007, 2009).
-  Path SGPPToolbox/pysrc/filter/ includes the source files to filter the SHCs.
-Each filter has different parameter requirements but the same basic usage apply_to(cqlm, [sqlm]) to return the filtered result, and a demo program SGPPToolbox/demo/demo_filter.py gives a simple example to use the above programs.
-For more information, please refer to the function introduction in the corresponding source files.

 ### Leakage Reduction